 The Forestry Commission have made a Woodland Creation Support Map which shows how we are all working together to plant trees.

-Forest for Cornwall aims to cover approximately 8,000 hectares - that's about 2% of Cornwall's land area or 15,000 football pitches!
-This includes everything from planting a whole woodland to:
+Forest for Cornwall aims to support everyone to plant trees across Cornwall.
+This includes everything from planting a whole woodland to...

 - individual trees in gardens

 - trees on farms, including agroforestry